 Mr. C was somewhat stiff before but not like this.
 He almost seems robotic.

 We note that he says "very" backwards.

-(1) Cut to blue (supposedly night) exterior shot of Gordon, Tammy and Albert speaking together.
+(1) Cut to a blue-toned exterior shot of Gordon, Tammy and Albert speaking together. .

 TAMMY: He wasn't going to Philadelphia.
 He was headed west.
 A few people who have come in contact with him have gotten physically ill.
 Are you feeling all right, Albert?

 TAMMY: And who is Phillip Jeffries?

 (3-4) GORDON (takes out a red device and by this detects Tammy is wearing a wire): You're wearing a wire, Tammy.